 Using the universe of U.S. hospital-owned EDs, strata were defined by region, trauma designation, urban-rural location, teaching status, and hospital ownership or control.
 Strata with fewer than two hospitals in the universe and frame were collapsed with adjacent strata on the dimensions of urban-rural location, trauma designation, or ownership or control.
 Prior to sampling, the list of frame hospitals within each stratum is sorted as follows to ensure geographic representation within strata: (1) sorted by the first three digits of the hospital's ZIP Code and (2) sorted by a random number within the three-digit ZIP Code.
-After stratifying and sorting the frame hospitals, a random sample of up to 20 percent of the total number of hospital-owned EDs in the United States was selected within each stratum.
+11 After stratifying and sorting the frame hospitals, a random sample of up to 20 percent of the total number of hospitalowned EDs in the United States was selected within each stratum.
 A stratum with a shortfall was defined as having an insufficient number of EDs in the frame to meet the threshold of 20 percent of the universe for that stratum.
 In strata with shortfalls, the sampling rate from the universe was less than 20 percent and all possible EDs in the frame were selected for the NEDS.
 In contrast, the sampling rate is larger than 20 percent in some strata because protecting hospital confidentiality required a minimum of two sampled EDs in each stratum.
-Appendix A, Table A6 lists the sampling rates by region and stratum for the NEDS.